-The YI program is a national initiative coordinated by Industry Canada through the Government of Canada’s Youth Employment Strategy overseen by Innovation, Science and Economic Development Canada.
+The DS4Y program is a national initiative coordinated by Industry Canada through the Government of Canada’s Youth Employment Strategy overseen by Innovation, Science and Economic Development Canada.

-Youth internships at Intern Host Organizations help Canada create jobs and other social, educational and economic benefits associated with the expanded use of information and communications technology (ICT).
-The YI program is integral to the Youth Employment Strategy, with ICT-related not-for-profit organizations providing job opportunities for over 1,000 young Canadians each year.
+Youth internships at Intern Host Organizations help Canada create jobs and other social, educational and economic benefits associated with the expanded use of Information and Communications Technology (ICT).
+The DS4Y program is integral to the Youth Employment Strategy, with ICT-related not-for-profit organizations and small businesses, providing job opportunities for over 1,000 young Canadians each year.

-The YI program is intended to provide Canadian youth with work experience and ICT skills to make them more productive and competitive in the knowledge economy and to encourage not-for-profit groups across Canada to develop and use ICT in their organizations.
+The DS4Y program is intended to provide Canadian youth with work experience and ICT skills to make them more productive and competitive in the knowledge economy and to encourage not-for-profit groups and businesses with up to 100 employees across Canada to develop and use ICT in their organizations.

 - to assist more young people in gaining the skills and experience needed to successfully transition into, and remain in, the labour force; and